MHC Traveling Exibits

 When All God’s Children Get Together

 When All God’s Children Get Together celebrates the lives, music, and enduring legacy of African-American communities in far western North Carolina.
-Based on Ann Miller Woodford’s acclaimed book and curated in partnership with the Mountain Heritage Center, the exhibit highlights the vital roles of churches, schools, and workplaces in shaping community identity and cultural expression.
+Based on Ann Miller Woodford’s acclaimed book of the same title and curated in partnership with the Mountain Heritage Center, the exhibit highlights the vital roles of churches, schools, and workplaces in shaping community identity and cultural expression.

 The exhibit, printed on Coroplast, consists of one title panel, twelve text panels, and one credit panel (all 36” x 26”), plus one map (23” x 36”) and four large format photos (various sizes) mounted on foam core board.